University of Leicester

 Reference:

-Akaslan, D., & Law, E. L.-C. (2011).
-Measuring Teachers’ Readiness for E-learning in Higher Education Institutions associated with the Subject of Electricity in Turkey.
-Proceedings of 2011 IEEE Global Engineering Education Conference: Learning Environments and Ecosystems in Engineering Education (pp. 481-490).
-Amman, Jordan: EDUCON-2011.
+Akaslan, Dursun and Law, Effie Lai-Chong, Measuring Teachers’ Readiness for E-learning in Higher Education Institutions associated with the Subject of Electricity in Turkey, in Proceedings of the 2nd Annual Global Engineering Education Conference (EDUCON): Learning Environments and Ecosystems in Engineering Education, Amman, Jordan, 2011.

 Sources for Reading: